geode-sdk/docs/mods/guidelines.md

  - A mod that turns the player icon into a badly drawn Sonic the Hedgehog is probably enough to be accepted
  - A mod that is a compilation of multiple different toggleable small jokes is absolutely enough to be accepted, provided it doesn't break any other rules

+## Paid mods

+Paid mods, aka mods that require payment to be used, **are allowed on the index as long as they have the `Paid` tag**.
+Do however note that Geode does not handle any payments - you will need to set up all of the payment infrastructure, DRM, etc. by yourself.

+Mods that are usable for free but have extra integrated paid features, such as a Pro version or a Supporter tier, do not need to include the `Paid` tag unless the paid features are essential to the functioning of the mod.
+For example, a multiplayer mod that has a paid tier for private rooms but free public rooms for everyone would likely not need the tag.

+It is also okay to publish an **installer mod** for a paid mod on the index, aka something that just asks the user to authenticate and then installs the paid content.
+These mods also need to have the `Paid` tag.

 ## Mods using Generative AI

 Due to controversy among developers regarding the subject, mods that utilize **Generative AI** have to follow these additional guidelines in relation to their AI usage.